 Glioblastoma multiforme (GBM) is the most common and aggressive of all primary brain cancer diagnosed in adults.

+Worldwide in 2020, almost 300,00 people were diagnosed for the first time with brain cancer and in the same year 250,000 people died from their disease.
 Glioblastoma multiforme (GBM) is the most common and aggressive primary brain cancer diagnosed in adults, accounting for more than half of all brain cancers.
-Worldwide in 2018, almost 300,00 people were diagnosed for the first time with brain cancer and in the same year 240,000 people died from their disease.
-The outlook for people diagnosed with GBM is poor, with half of all patients surviving between 12-18 months, 25% for more than 12 months and only 5% surviving for 5 years.
-GBM develops from star-shaped connecting cells in the brain called astrocytes.
-Telix’s brain cancer program is focused on treatment with its TLX101 therapeutic.
+The outlook for people diagnosed with GBM is poor, with half of all patients surviving between 12-18 months, 25% for more than 12 months, and only 5% surviving for five years.
+Telix’s brain cancer clinical program is focused on treatment with its TLX101 therapeutic candidate.

 Current development activity

 The combination of TLX101 and external beam radiation is currently being studied in a Phase I/II clinical trial called IPAX-1.
 The trial is being conducted at several hospital locations across Europe and Australia.

 - Baum RP, Kluge A, Gildehaus FJ, et al. Systemic endoradiotherapy with carrier-added 4-[131I]iodo- L- phenylalanine: Clinical proof-of-principle in refractory glioma.
 Nucl Med Mol Imaging 2011; 45: 299–307.

 - Verburg, F.A., Sweeney, R., Hänscheid, H., Dießl, S., Israel, I., Löhr, M. et al. Patients with recurrent glioblastoma multiforme.
 Initial experience with p-[131I]iodo-L-phenylalanine and external beam radiation therapy.
 Nuklearmedizin, 2013, 52(1): 36-42.